-If you want to buy an existing business, or premises to start a new venture, take a look at the listings here, or get in touch.
-Many commercial premises are snapped up before they make it to the regular real estate market so whether its a Javea bar, a restaurant or a shop you have in mind, let us know what you are looking for and we will do our best to find you the perfect locale.
+If you want to buy an existing Javea business, or commercial premises to start a new venture, take a look at the listings here, or get in touch with us at Javea Properties.
+Many businesses for sale in Javea are snapped up before they make it to the regular real estate market so whether it’s a bar, a restaurant, or a shop you have in mind, let us know what you are looking for, and we will do our best to find you the perfect locale.

-Just like in the UK, Spain has many diverse commercial premises for sale or rent, ranging from small locales suitable for hairdressing or a shop, to huge industrial buildings used as warehouses or factories.
-In Javea, the most sought-after commercial premises are established bars and restaurants, as well as empty locales which are then fitted out for their intended purpose.
+Just like in the UK, Spain has many diverse commercial properties for sale or rent, ranging from small locales in the Old Town suitable for hairdressing or a shop, to bars in the port of Javea with sea views, to restaurants near the El Arenal, to huge industrial buildings used as warehouses or factories.
+In Javea, the most sought-after premises are established bars and restaurants, as well as empty ground floor locales which are then fitted out for their intended purpose.

-The amount you pay for commercial premises in Javea will vary greatly depending on a number of factors.
-These include the size of the premises, the location, and if they are well-equipped.
+The amount you pay for a business for sale in Javea will vary greatly, depending on a number of factors.
+These include the size of the premises, the property type, the location, and if they are well-equipped, with air conditioning, modern bathrooms, appliances, etc.

 A large percentage of businesses in Spain are leasehold, so when you buy you pay an agreed sum to the previous lessee for the “traspaso” or transfer of the business.
 This includes the fixtures and fittings and the goodwill; non-tangible assets such as a loyal clientele.